backedrum/ViewLater/README.md

-# ViewLater is a Chrome extension to keep links you want (maybe) to visit later
+# <i>ViewLater</i> is a Chrome extension to keep links you want (maybe) to visit later

-ViewLater is inspired by ReadLater extension (https://github.com/napsternxg/ReadLater).
+ViewLater is inspired by ReadLater extension (https://github.com/napsternxg/ReadLater).<br>
-It allows you to pin the link you would like to visit later.
+It allows you to pin the link you would like to visit later. <br>
-ViewLater Chrome extension is written in Go with the usage of GopherJS.
+ViewLater Chrome extension is written in Go with the usage of GopherJS. <br>

 # How to install?
 1. Download the sources.